mkopylec/charon-spring-boot-starter/README.md

 By default HTTP requests are forwarded synchronously.
 Forwarding process can also be asynchronous.
 In asynchronous mode a response is returned immediately with 202 (accepted) HTTP status.
-To enable asynchronous forwarding an appropriate configuration property:
+To enable asynchronous forwarding set an appropriate configuration property:

 ```yaml
 charon.mappings: